 A supply list of required materials will be sent approximately one month prior to the start of each workshop.
 Students may not bring their own clay to the workshop unless the instructor has specified it.
 If recommended, students are encouraged to obtain books prior to the workshop.
 Some materials for workshops are provided and some workshops require models, both for additional fees.
 In the event additional fees are required, they are determined at cost and divided evenly among the students.

-Although each sculpture workshop begins and ends at the instructor’s discretion, the schedule is generally 10:00 a.m.-5:00 p.m. on the first day, and 9:00 a.m.-5:00 p.m. on subsequent days.
+Although each sculpture workshop begins and ends at the instructor’s discretion, the schedule is generally 10:00 a.m.-5:00 p.m. on the first day, and 9:00 a.m.-4:00 p.m. on subsequent days, which provides six hours of instruction per day.
 One hour is allowed for lunch.
-Students are encouraged to bring their own bag lunches or to use Brookgreen food service facilities.
-A refrigerator, microwave oven, coffee maker, water-cooler, and soft-drink vending machines are located at the Campbell Center.
+In order to keep to the schedule, students are encouraged to bring their own bag lunches or to use Brookgreen food service facilities.
+Refrigerator, microwave oven, coffee maker, water-cooler, and vending machines are located at the Campbell Center.

 Recommended Places to Stay